 The study was undertaken with the specific objective to assess the maternal and fetal complications due to pyrexia in pregnancy and also to find the different etiology of pyrexia in pregnancy.

-AIMS AND OBJECTIVES OF THE STUDY
+AIMS AND OBJECTIVES OF MY STUDY:

-- 1. To find the maternal complications and fetal outcome of pyrexia in pregnancy beyond 28 weeks of gestation - 2.
-To find the etiology and prevalence of pyrexia in pregnancy beyond 28 weeks of gestation
+1. To find the maternal complications and fetal outcome of pyrexia in pregnancy beyond 28 weeks of gestation.